ragu-manjegowda/github-pages/README.md

 Known issues
 ============

+While running `buildWebsite` script and it throws any error related to source code in the project try deleting all the contents except README and media files.
+These are the only two things needed to generate `docs` folder.

 Pkgdown generates `reference` tab in the homepage (reference they mean here is not references used to build repo) even though there is nothing in the path it looks for.